Looking to spend 3 days in Miami but aren’t sure what to see? We’ve got you covered!

 This aquatic facility is unlike any other.
 As a main attraction of Coral Gables, thousands of tourists come to visit this pool.
-Created in 1923 from coral rock quarry, this 820,000 gallon pool is fed with spring water.
+Created in 1923 from a coral rock quarry, this 820,000-gallon pool is fed with spring water.

-The pool itself is filled and drained adult to enhance a visitor’s experience, but people also love its surrounding areas, which includes 2 lookout towers, and cave-like grottos, which makes swimming more interesting.
+The pool itself is filled and drained nightly to enhance a visitor’s experience, but people also love its surrounding areas, which include two lookout towers, and cave-like grottos, which makes swimming more interesting.